it-innovation/sam/doc/behaviour.rst

    The name of the method.
 Usually, `Method` is fully-qualified (e.g. "Type.invoke") whereas `MethodName` is just the name ("invoke").

-.. function:: mayAccept(?Method, ?ParamVar)
+.. function:: mayAccept(?Method, ?ParamVar, ?Pos)

-   Objects of this type accept an argument value and store it in a variable namd ParamVar.
+   Objects of this type accept an argument value passes in the given position and store it in a variable namd ParamVar.
+The first argument has position 0.
+   If `Pos` is -1, then the parameter may accept values passed in any position.

-.. function:: mayAccept(?Method, ?ParamVar, ?Value)
+.. function:: mayAccept(?Method, ?ParamVar, ?Pos, ?Value)

    Objects of this type accept these argument values and store them in the local variable namd ParamVar.